ga4gh/data-security/AAI/AAIConnectProfile.md

 }
 ```

--   Of the above /userinfo format, only `aud` and `<ga4gh-spec-claims>` are
+-   `iss` and `sub`: REQUIRED.

-    OPTIONAL and all other JWT claims are REQUIRED.
+-   `aud`: OPTIONAL.

--   `<ga4gh-spec-claims>`: GA4GH Claims are generally included as part of
+-   `<ga4gh-spec-claims>`: OPTIONAL.
+GA4GH Claims are generally included as
-    one or more GA4GH standard specifications based on the scopes provided.
+    part of one or more GA4GH standard specifications based on the scopes
-    Even when requested by the appropriate scopes, these GA4GH Claims may
+    provided.
+Even when requested by the appropriate scopes, these GA4GH Claims
-    not be included in the response for various reasons, such as if the user
+    may not be included in the response for various reasons, such as if the
-    does not have any GA4GH Claims.
+    user does not have any GA4GH Claims.
 See
     [Authorization/Claims](#authorizationclaims) for an example of a GA4GH
     Claim.